-The marriage of sports and social life is a natural one.
-Wherever people are competing, there are people watching.
-Being a sports spectator is one of the most popular forms of entertainment around the world.
-The wonderful thing is that when people watch and cheer together, they end up connecting with each other, even if they're strangers.
-They are instantly bonded by their support of the team or player and talking about sports is one of the easiest ways to break the ice.
+The community-building value of sports is great.
+When people watch and cheer together, they end up connecting with each other, even if they're strangers.
+They are instantly bonded by their support for a particular team or player and talking about sports is one of the easiest ways to break the ice.

 - Shade